biodivdev/dwc-analysis/README.md

 - EW
 - EX

-From the IUCN Red List Categories and Criteria:
+Adapted from the IUCN Red List Categories and Criteria:

 Criteria B
 - B1 (EOO)